alepmaros/ant_clustering/assignment2/README.md

 # Implementation

-The implementation is done using C++ and SFML
+The implementation is done using C++ and SFML.

+Similarity Equations used are in the Report.